Living life in full colour from the still centre of God

 St Michael In The City, Upper Pitt St, Liverpool L1 5DB

-An ecumenical Christian worship community which offers a warm welcome to people who are: Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual (LGBTQIA).
-It began in Liverpool in July 2008.
-Now Open Table communities gather across the UK, hosted by inclusive churches in various denominations.
-Open Table website
+A Christian worship community which genuinely welcomes and affirms people who are: Lesbian, Gay, Bisexual, Trans, Queer/Questioning, Intersex, & Asexual (LGBTQIA), + anyone who wants to belong in an accepting, loving community.
+It began at St Bride's Liverpool in June 2008, Now Open Table communities gather across the UK, hosted by inclusive churches as part of the Open Table Network.